owenw0/CP/README.md

 # CP

-Collection of solutions for competitive programming problems.
+Collection of solutions and resources for competitive programming problems.

-Probably not very good.